SciTaRC: A Plan-Annotated Scientific Tabular QA Benchmark for Language Reasoning and Complex Computation: Benchmarking State-of-the-Art

 To understand the mechanisms behind model failure, we first analyze performance against the complexity metrics defined in Section~\ref{sec:metrics}.
 We focus on two dimensions: the scale of the input data and the complexity of the required reasoning.

-\paragraph{Input Scale Exposes Fragility.} As illustrated in Figure~\ref{fig:scale_analysis}, performance generally degrades as the structural size of the table ($S_{cell}$) increases.
+\textbf{Input Scale Exposes Fragility.} Performance generally degrades as the structural size of the table ($S_{cell}$) increases (see Appendix~\ref{sec:appendix_scale} for detailed visualizations).
 This downward trend is consistent across both natural language (CoT) and code generation (PoT) paradigms.
 However, the data reveals a sharp divide in model robustness.
-Frontier models exhibit remarkable stability: Grok-4 (+0.1\%) and DS-V3 (-2.0\%) maintain its accuracy even as tables exceed 400 cells.
+Frontier models exhibit remarkable stability: Grok-4 (+0.1\%) and DS-V3 (-2.0\%) maintain their accuracy even as tables exceed 400 cells.
 In contrast, smaller models suffer catastrophic collapse due to context pressure, with Gemma-3-27B dropping by 41.4 percentage points.
-We observe similar patterns for Context Load ($S_{tok}$) and Input Scope ($S_{tab}$), which are detailed in Appendix~\ref{sec:appendix_scale}.
+We observe similar patterns for Context Load ($S_{tok}$) and Input Scope ($S_{tab}$).